olincollege/PokerBot/README.md

 - **Line Length**: Maximum line length has been increased to accommodate more readable code in complex poker calculations.
 - **Import Structure**: Certain import arrangements that pylint typically flags have been allowed to maintain code clarity.

-These modifications are essential as strictly following all pylint recommendations would negatively impact code readability and the natural expression of poker game logic.
+These modifications (and others) are essential as strictly following all pylint recommendations would negatively impact code readability and the natural expression of poker game logic.
+Refer to the .pylintrc file for a complete list of configurations and disabled warnings.